 \subsubsection{Playing the Meta-Game}

-The question of playing\emph{ }the meta-game well, i.e. of how to train the meta-sampler $\mathcal{M}_{\mathcal{M}}$ to achieve strong performance on the meta-objective $\mathcal{O}$ is delicate and beyond the scope of this paper: the space of possible xent games is simply enormous and enumerating all games is simply out of question.
+The question of playing\emph{ }the meta-game well, i.e. of how to train the meta-sampler $\mathcal{M}_{\mathcal{S}}$ to achieve strong performance on the meta-objective $\mathcal{O}$ is delicate and beyond the scope of this paper: the space of possible Xent Games is enormous and enumerating all games is simply out of the question.

-While it is not clear a priori how strong a generalist pre-trained model needs to be to learn to play $\mathcal{O}$, there is (to the best of our knowledge), to the best of our knowledge no game with verifiable rewards that are playable by a human that an LLM of current sizes (as of Spring 2026) cannot play.
+While it is not clear a priori how strong a generalist pre-trained model needs to be to learn to play $\mathcal{O}$, there is, to the best of our knowledge, no text game with verifiable rewards that is playable by a human that an LLM of current sizes (as of Spring 2026) cannot learn to play at least at a roughly comparable level.
 A natural setting to allow for the training is to increase the number of samples.
 This can be achieved by e.g. relying on faster transfer learning estimates to increase sample throughput (such as the upcoming \cite{hongler-emil-renard-gabriel,hongler-asani-gabriel-emil-renard}).
-A promising way is to train small models $\mathcal{M}$ and use this as a baseline to transfer to larger models $\mathcal{M}$.
+Another promising way is to train small models $\mathcal{M}$ and use this as a baseline to transfer to larger models.